invisibledrygoods/RequireUnity/README.md

 More Reading
 ------------

-The motivation behind Google Guice is the same as the motivation behind Require.
-There's also just a lot of good stuff in here: https://code.google.com/p/google-guice/wiki/Motivation
+The motivation behind Google Guice is the same as the motivation behind Require, there's also just a lot of good stuff in here: https://code.google.com/p/google-guice/wiki/Motivation